The Sittingbourne & Kemsley Light Railway

 To find out what’s happening this week see the Latest News section on the right of this page or subscribe to our weekly newsletter.

-The next event at the Railway is: Jack the Station Cat and Edward Bear Weekend with Swale Cats Protection on Sunday/Monday 5/6th May.
+The next event at the Railway is the Teddy Bears Picnic on Sunday/Monday 26/27th May.

 In 2017, we joined the Wheels of Time initiative to encourage children aged 5 to 11 to visit and explore heritage sites across Kent to earn exclusive badges and Kent Children’s University credits and we are offering this again this year.